整顿职场

 Workplace Rectification / Fixing the Office

 Think of it as Gen-Z workers deciding they're done being doormats.
-Instead of silently enduring toxic bosses, unpaid overtime, and shady 'unwritten rules,' these young employees push back — calling out bad behavior, refusing unreasonable demands, and generally refusing to play the long-suffering rookie role.
+Emerging around 2022, instead of silently enduring toxic bosses, unpaid overtime, and shady 'unwritten rules,' these young employees push back — calling out bad behavior, refusing unreasonable demands, and generally refusing to play the long-suffering rookie role.
 It's less rebellion, more 'I read the labor code and you owe me.'

 Cultural Context